harness/developer-hub/docs/platform/role-based-access-control/rbac-in-harness.md

 <details>
 <summary>Default role assignment configurations</summary>

 The following table describes the role assignments (permissions and access) that result from combinations of default roles and resource groups.
+This table doesn't include all module-specific default roles, such as CET Admin or Chaos Admin.

 For information about default roles and resource groups, go to [Roles](#roles) and [Resource groups](#resource-groups).